-Chemical peel is a common and popular treatment to reduce fine lines under the eyes and around the mouth, age spots, freckles and dark patches due to pregnancy or taking contraceptive pills.
-It can be used as an effective treatment to improve the appearance of mild scarring, to treat certain types of acne and to eliminate wrinkles caused due to sun damage, hereditary factors and aging.
-This treatment is also known as chemexfoliation, or derma-peeling.
+A chemical peel is a common and popular treatment to reduce fine lines under the eyes and around the mouth, age spots, freckles and dark patches due to pregnancy or taking contraceptive pills.
+It can be used as an effective treatment to improve the appearance of mild scarring, to treat certain types of acne and to eliminate wrinkles caused due to sun damage, hereditary factors, and aging.
+This treatment is also known as chemexfoliation or derma-peeling.

 Why take Chemical/Party peel Treatment?

-- Chemical peels are a technique that is being used to improve the appearance and by removing the outer layer of the skin that is dull in tone, colour and texture.
+Chemical peels are a technique that is being used to improve the appearance and by removing the outer layer of the skin that is dull in tone, color, and texture.

 Chemical peel treatment is used for:

 For treatment and maintenance of healthy skin

 For treating sun damaged skin on any part of body as face, neck and shoulders